wanglizong/clip-js/README.md

 ## Overview

-This is an Online video editor built with canvas (no libraries) and ffmpeg (web assembly port).
+This is an Online video editor built with remotion i av tried using canvas without libraries but i failed ;( and ffmpeg (web assembly port).

 ## Getting Started